gnosis/pm-js/docs/source/contributing-guide.md

 # Contributing Guide

-We welcome you to submit pull requests to the [Gnosis JS Github repo](https://github.com/gnosis/gnosis.js), and we will do our best to make sure they are reviewed.
+We welcome you to submit pull requests to the [pm-js Github repo](https://github.com/gnosis/pm-js), and we will do our best to make sure they are reviewed.
 If your pull request isn't adjusted and merged, at least the idea and use case scenario will be taken into consideration.
 That said, if something is a significant time investment, consider describing the change in an issue first before you take the plunge.

-The rest of this article will detail getting started with setting up a local development copy of Gnosis JS.
+The rest of this article will detail getting started with setting up a local development copy of pm-js.

 ## Installation

-First use Git to clone the [repo](https://github.com/gnosis/gnosis.js).
+First use Git to clone the [repo](https://github.com/gnosis/pm-js).

 Run `npm install` to install dependencies.